Reinstating Car Insurance Ontario

 Cancellation due to non-payment may be rescinded if full payment is received by the auto insurance company before the effective date of the termination of insurance coverage.
 Payment must be made in guaranteed funds.

-If you’ve had your auto insurance policy canceled more than once in the last 3 years, most high-risk insurance companies will not reinstate your policy.
-This will negatively impact your payment options, even while in the high-risk car insurance bracket.
+If you’ve had your auto insurance policy canceled more than once in the last 3 years, most auto insurance companies will not reinstate your policy.
+This will negatively impact your payment options, even while in the non-standard car insurance bracket.

 Getting Car Insurance Reinstated After Cancellation

 Once an auto insurance policy is canceled you cannot reinstate the policy.
 You will have to start a brand new auto insurance application.
 Earned premium (time on risk) and any fees from the previous term must be paid to that auto insurance company.

 Any outstanding balance owed would need to be paid in full with guaranteed funds before the auto insurance policy can be reinstated.